-• provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child.
-Local authorities, under section 10 of the Children Act 2004, have a responsibility to promote inter-agency cooperation to improve the welfare of all children.
+• provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child Local authorities, under section 10 of the Children Act 2004, have a responsibility to promote inter-agency cooperation to improve the welfare of all children.
 The terms 'early help' and 'early intervention' are often used interchangeably, and this can cause confusion.

 The Department for Education and Ofsted both use the term 'Early Help' and this has also been adopted by Worcestershire.
 The term refers to the support which is needed for children and families at the first sign of additional unmet needs, at any point in the child's life from pre-birth through to 18 years.
 Providing the right help at the earliest opportunity can help to solve problems before they become more pressing and complex and avert the need for statutory intervention later on in their life.
 This document is intended to assist professionals to make decisions about how to respond to the needs of the children, young people and families they are in contact or working with.
 It is not intended to be prescriptive or exhaustive or is a definitive way to open or close a gateway to a particular service or range of services.
-Every child and family are unique, and their needs should be considered on a case-by-case basis and decisions made using professional judgement, supported by this guidance.
+Every child and family are unique, and their needs should be considered on a case-by-case basis and decisions made using professional judgement, supported by this guidance

-5 Management of Safeguarding
+Section 5 - Management of Safeguarding

-HUET schools' policy applies to all our staff, ASC members and trustees, volunteers, and visitors to our school.
+Hanley Castle High School's policy applies to all our staff, ASC members and trustees, volunteers, and visitors to our school.
 Child protection is the responsibility of all our staff.
-We will ensure that we will comply with our duties under all relevant legislation.
-We will ensure this policy and our procedures are effective and comply with the law at all times, this includes training for all staff.
+We will ensure that we will comply with our duties under all relevant legislation We will ensure this policy and our procedures are effective and comply with the law at all times, this includes training for all staff.

-We will ensure that all our parents and working partners are aware of this policy by mentioning it in all HUET schools' prospectus, displaying appropriate information in our HUET schools' reception areas and on each HUET schools' website and by raising awareness at meetings with our parents/carers.

-In our schools our Academy Standards Committees (ASC) will ensure we facilitate a whole school approach to safeguarding.
+We will ensure that all our parents and working partners are aware of this policy by mentioning it in our school prospectus, displaying appropriate information in our reception and on the school website and by raising awareness at meetings with our parents/carers.
+In our school our Academy Standards Committee (ASC)will ensure we facilitate a whole school approach to safeguarding.
 Ultimately, all our systems, processes and policies will operate with the best interests of the child/children at their heart.
-Where there is a safeguarding concern, our ASC and school leaders should ensure the child's wishes and feelings are sought and considered when determining what action to take and what services to provide.
+Where there is a safeguarding concern, our ASC and school leaders should ensure the child's wishes and feelings are sought and taken into account when determining what action to take and what services to provide.
 Systems should be in place for children to express their views and give feedback.

-5.1 Raising concerns/complaints.
+Raising concerns/complaints.
 We respond robustly when concerns are raised or complaints made (from children, adults including parent/carers) as we recognise that this promotes a safer environment and we seek to learn from complaints and comments.
-The schools will take action and seek to resolve the concerns in a timely way, keeping people informed as to progress wherever possible.
-The schools' complaints procedures are available on the schools' websites.
+The school will take action and seek to resolve the concerns in a timely way, keeping people informed as to progress wherever possible.
+The school's complaints procedures are available on the school website.

-All HUET staff are aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues using HUET's confidential reporting (whistleblowing) policy.

-Whistleblowing concerns about the Headteacher should be raised with the appropriate Chair of the ASC.
+All our staff are aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues using the school's confidential reporting (whistleblowing) policy.
+Whistleblowing concerns about the Headteacher should be raised with the Chair of the ASC.
 Statutory guidance contains further information on The Role and Responsibilities of the Designated Teacher

-5.2 Human Rights Act
+Human Rights Act